lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Schedules, EMS actuators and EMS variables
 """"""""""""""""""""""""""""""""""""""""""

-.. todo: Revise to support schedules, EMS actuators and EMS variables
+.. todo:: Revise to support schedules, EMS actuators and EMS variables

 To configure the data exchange with a schedule, as described in :numref:`sec_inp_sch`, consider the example where we want to write to a schedule called ``OfficeSensibleGain``.